nickjmichal/projects/README.md

 # projects
-Collection of projects I've worked on
+This is a collection of projects I've worked on in my spare time, for school, and for work.